 - Clinical and molecular factors affecting the outcome of oesophageal adenocarcinoma to develop prognostic algorithms and novel therapeutics

-Stem cells and cancer - led by Dr Phil Jones
+Cell fate and cancer - led by Dr. Phil Jones (Joint faculty member with the Sanger Institute)

 - Stem cell behaviour in the development of cancer